- Hibernate Mode Windows 10 Overview

 3. Press Enter and you can enable or turn on Hibernate successfully.

-With the Hibernate mode on, whenever you come back to use your PC, there is no need for you to restart some of the programs or software.
+With the Hibernate mode on, whenever you come back to use your PC, there is no need for you to restart some programs or software.
 And what is more, you can fast start up your PC in hibernate mode.

 How to Disable Hibernate on Windows 11/10?